arp242/goatcounter/README.markdown

 ### Updating

 You may need to run run database migrations when updating.
-Using  `goatcounter -migrate auto` to always run all pending migrations on startup.
+Use  `goatcounter -migrate auto` to always run all pending migrations on startup.
 This is the easiest way, although arguably not the "best" way.